-This paper continues in the research started in \cite{Martinec2014a}, where waves in a platoon of identical vehicles is considered.
+This paper continues in the research started in \cite{Martinec2014a}, where waves in a platoon of identical vehicles were considered.
 A natural extension of this model is to consider a chain of non-identical (heterogeneous) agents.
 The first step in the treatment of non-identical agents using travelling waves is given in \cite{OConnor2011} for a mass-spring model.
-We generalize it by considering an arbitrary dynamics of the agents and their controllers.
+We generalize it by considering arbitrary dynamics of the agents and their controllers.
 The preliminary results are presented in \cite{Martinec2014b}, where we introduced the \emph{soft boundary} in a chain of vehicles.
-Here, we follow this concept of boundaries in a multi-agent system and introduce the second fundamental type of boundary, the \emph{hard boundary}.
+Here, we introduce the second fundamental type of boundary, the \emph{hard boundary}.
 Although the boundaries are virtual in nature, they principally affect the overall system behaviour.
 We present some fundamental properties of the boundaries and design wave-absorbing controllers for both types of boundaries.

 The main contributions of the paper are: i) mathematical description of the travelling waves in a multi-agent system with non-identical agents given by Theorems \ref{soft_boundary_theorem} and \ref{hard_boundary_theorem}, ii) a design of a controller that prevents a reflection of the travelling wave (Theorems \ref{lem:soft_boundary_control} and \ref{lem:hard_boundary_control}) and iii) proof of stability and string stability when these controllers are used (Theorem \ref{lem:soft_boundary_stability}).
 For better understanding and easy simulations, we provide a set of functions in MATLAB, see \emph{WaveBox} \cite{WaveBox2015}.